UppuluriKalyani/ML-Nexus/Natural Language Processing/SkimLit/README.md

 ![Multi_model_result](./Result/multi_model_result.png)

 ## Important Notes
--There is some issues with using keras tunner with pretrained embedding layer(**Universal Sentence Encode**) but for tensorflow version 2.15.0 that model was trained without any issue so if anyone want to train model-2 then please degrade the tensorflow verson to 2.15.0
+- There is some issues with using keras tunner with pretrained embedding layer(**Universal Sentence Encode**) but for tensorflow version 2.15.0 that model was trained without any issue so if anyone want to train model-2 then please degrade the tensorflow verson to 2.15.0
--In streamlit I used model-1 so I write the data preprocessing steps accordingly for other kind of model like multimodel and model with **charater-level embedding and vectorizer** you have to change the dataprocessing steps accordingly.
+- In streamlit I used model-1 so I write the data preprocessing steps accordingly for other kind of model like multimodel and model with **charater-level embedding and vectorizer** you have to change the dataprocessing steps accordingly.
+- As I can't add models using git LFS in repo so please run the notebook first at colab or local server and then again run the web.py file